 Pain management after surgery

 One of the most popular questions which patients ask at consultation is what to expect in terms of pain or discomfort after their surgery.
 If you are worried or concerned about what to expect in terms of potential discomfort and this is an excellent question to ask your surgeon at your consultation.
-You can be reassured by the fact that you’ll be given a prescription for painkiller medicines which you should collect before the day of your procedure.
-Some strong painkiller medicines such as opiates may cause nausea or constipation and your surgeon may also prescribe medicines to treat the side effects of these types of painkillers to make you as comfortable as possible.
-You’ll be given detailed instructions both by your surgeon and anaesthetist as well as the pharmacist where you collect your prescription on how to take the medicines and optimal timing of administration for minimising any post-operative discomfort.
+You can be reassured by the fact that you will be given a prescription for painkiller medicines which you should collect before the day of your procedure.
+Some strong painkiller medicines, such as opiates, may cause nausea or constipation, and your surgeon may also prescribe medicines to treat the side effects of these types of painkillers to make you as comfortable as possible.
+You will be given detailed instructions both by your surgeon and anaesthetist as well as the pharmacist, where you collect your prescription on how to take the medicines and optimal timing of administration for minimising any post-operative discomfort.

 Final results of cosmetic surgery